havet/AESCrypt-PHP/readme.txt

 Use the library to encrypt/decrypt files at your site with PHP.
 The files will be encrypted with 128-bit AES in CBC mode to a password of your choice.

-The project is a forc of IgoAtM:s code, originally published at:
+The project is a fork of IgoAtM:s code, originally published at:

 https://forums.packetizer.com/viewtopic.php?f=72&t=403